KilledByAPixel/OS13k/README.md

 - Another big part of this is the medal system that ANY JS13k game (even non-OS13k) can opt into

 ## Programming Info

-OS13k stores it's desktop config in desktop.js
+- OS13k stores it's desktop config in desktop.js
-For rapid development iteration, the first desktopLayout in the list opens automatically Make sure to put your program in the proper subfolder
+- For faster development iteration, the first desktopLayout in the list opens automatically
+- Make sure to put your program in the proper subfolder

 Add an icon config to desktop.js to register your program, and send me pull request
 - {name:'Test', icon:'✌️', src:'system/test.html', multiple:1, reload:1, code:1}